 You can also inquire at the registration booth for available garages or vehicles in the area.
 Fare is also 400 pesos.

 Manila to Baguio City.
-Ride buses particularly Victory Liner and North Genesis bound to Baguio.
+Ride buses such as Victory Liner and North Genesis bound to Baguio.
 They have regular trip departures.
 Both also have stations at Pasay and along EDSA in Cubao.
 Fare ranges from 475 to 490 pesos.
 The trip takes around five to six hours.

 Get to Know Bayokbok Falls More

 Bayokbok is a three-layered waterfall.
 Only the first drop, however, is visible once stepping on the site.
 To see the other two falls, one needs to climb over the first fall.
-Fortunately, the locals installed climbing ropes to help in the assault.
-Oh, how I’d loved soaking on the rejuvenating cascades at every stage of my rappel.
+For that, the locals installed ropes to help in the assault.
+Oh, how I’d loved soaking in the rejuvenating cascades at every stage of my rappel.

 By the way, there are available life vests for non-swimmers.
-There are also rafts per layer of Bayokbok falls.
-So you could also try boating/rafting.
+There is also a raft per layer of Bayokbok falls.

 Surprises when Visiting Bayokbok Falls